 You can become a foster carer regardless of age, marital status, gender, sexuality, disability, or employment status.
-Ideally, our carers are at least 25 years of age but sometimes 21 is an acceptable age to become a carer.
+Ideally, our carers are at least 21 years of age.
 Regarding work outside the home, there is an expectation that one foster parent will be available 24/7.
 It is a rewarding choice of career where you provide love, care, and shelter that transforms lives.

 We have an excellent training programme facilitated by trained professionals who offer a varied range of effective training.
 Our training sessions also provide the opportunity to meet other Capstone carers and hear their stories, which has proven beneficial in building support networks.

 Capstone is an independent agency.
 We have a positive working relationship with Lancashire Local Authority (Lancashire County Council) and were successful in a recent tendering process.
 The local authority outsources placement to agencies such as Capstone which have the experience and dedicated focus on providing homes for foster children and young people.

 We carry out the assessment and placement, provide a fostering allowance and special payment to foster families as well as provide ongoing education and assistance.

 The payments and benefits that foster parents receive depend on the types of fostering services they provide.
 For example, those who look after young persons with special needs receive extra money to provide for meeting these needs.
 Teenagers have different needs than babies might have.
 In parent and child placements, the parent is often a teenager who needs to acquire the skills to care for a baby.